Train Hard. Fuel Smart. Race Strong.

 The Takeaway

-As you prepare for your next race— whether you’re tackling 13.1 or 26.2 — remember this:
+As you prepare for your next race— whether you’re tackling 13.1 or 26.2 or anything in between and longer— remember this:

 Your performance isn’t determined by training alone.
 It’s determined by how well you support that training.
 Because the strongest race-day performances aren’t built in a single long run.